 When the sun goes down, the neon lights kick on and Shibuya springs to life.
 It really is impressive just to stand back and take it all in.
 But once you’re ready to dive in, here are some places to check out.

 Things to Do in Shibuya

-Interested in owning an exclusive piece of Shibuya to decorate your walls, send to friends, or use as wallpapers on your digital devices?
+Interested in owning an exclusive piece of Shibuya to decorate your walls?
+Or a unique Shibuya souvenir for friends/family to show off your trip?

 Is Shibuya close to Shinjuku?

 Yes it is.
 Shinjuku touches Shibuya on the northern/northeastern edge.
 They’re connected.

 Much like how Nevada and California share a border, so do Shinjuku and Shibuya.

 Yes.
 It’s one of the special wards that make up “downtown Tokyo.”